Information Age: 1989–2005: Invention of the World Wide Web, mainstreaming of the Internet, Web 1.0

+2005–present: Web 2.0, social media, smartphones, digital TV

+In late 2005 the population of the Internet reached 1 billion, and 3 billion people worldwide used cell phones by the end of the decade.
+HDTV became the standard television broadcasting format in many countries by the end of the decade.
+In September and December 2006 respectively, Luxembourg and the Netherlands became the first countries to completely transition from analog to digital television.
+In September 2007, a majority of U.S. survey respondents reported having broadband internet at home.
+According to estimates from the Nielsen Media Research, approximately 45.7 million U.S. households in 2006 (or approximately 40 percent of approximately 114.4 million) owned a dedicated home video game console, and by 2015, 51 percent of U.S. households owned a dedicated home video game console according to an Entertainment Software Association annual industry report.
+By 2012, over 2 billion people used the Internet, twice the number using it in 2007.
+Cloud computing had entered the mainstream by the early 2010s.
+In January 2013, a majority of U.S. survey respondents reported owning a smartphone.
+By 2016, half of the world's population was connected and as of 2020, that number has risen to 67%.

+Rise in digital technology use of computers

+In the late 1980s, less than 1% of the world's technologically stored information was in digital format, while it was 94% in 2007, with more than 99% by 2014.

+It is estimated that the world's capacity to store information has increased from 2.6 (optimally compressed) exabytes in 1986, to some 5,000 exabytes in 2014 (5 zettabytes).

 Overview of early developments

 Library expansion and Moore's law

 Library expansion was calculated in 1945 by Fremont Rider to double in capacity every 16 years where sufficient space made available.
 He advocated replacing bulky, decaying printed works with miniaturized microform analog photographs, which could be duplicated on-demand for library patrons and other institutions.

 Rider did not foresee, however, the digital technology that would follow decades later to replace analog microform with digital imaging, storage, and transmission media, whereby vast increases in the rapidity of information growth would be made possible through automated, potentially-lossless digital technologies.
 Accordingly, Moore's law, formulated around 1965, would calculate that the number of transistors in a dense integrated circuit doubles approximately every two years.

 By the early 1980s, along with improvements in computing power, the proliferation of the smaller and less expensive personal computers allowed for immediate access to information and the ability to share and store it.
 Connectivity between computers within organizations enabled access to greater amounts of information.